 Perform Hard Failover

-Hard failover drops a node from a cluster reactively, because the node has become unavailable or unstable.
+Hard failover drops a node from a cluster reactively, because the node has become unresponsive or unstable.
 It is manually or automatically initiated, and occurs after the point at which active vBuckets have been lost.

 The automatic initiation of hard failover is known as automatic failover, and is configured by means of the Node Availability screen, in the Settings area of Couchbase Web Console, or by means of equivalent CLI and REST API commands.
 This page explains how to initiate hard failover manually.